DichromaticLB/wadu/README.md

 Write to the write end of the STDIN pipe.

-Send more data to read by the child whenever from.
+Send more data to read by the child.

 > STDIN '(' value ')' ';'

 ```
-STDIN(AMEMREAD($$rsp,0x20)); /* Send to the child's stdin 0x20 bytes pointed by RSP at the current point*/
+STDIN(AMEMREAD($$rsp,0x20)); /* Send to the child's stdin 0x20 bytes pointed by its own RSP*/
 ```

 #### CLOSEIN

-By calling CLOSEIN the child will receive an EOF once it tries to read beyond the last byte of input instead of being left waiting for more input to come.
+By calling CLOSEIN the child will receive an EOF once it tries to read beyond the last byte of input instead of being left waiting for more input.

 ```
 CLOSEIN();